rajeshvkothari/oom/README.md

 		schemaFilePath=/opt/app/config/TOSCA-Dgraph-schema.txt

 Note:IP_OF_demo_server is VM which we created at start

-2.3) Copy files as given below:
+    - Copy files as given below:

 	- Copy all csar(sdwan.csar, firewall.csar etc) to ~/puccini/dvol/models/
 	- Copy cciPrivateKey  to ~/puccini/dvol/config/
 	- Copy /puccini/config/TOSCA-Dgraph-Schema.txt to /puccini/dvol/config/

-3]Build Docker images:
+  - Build Docker images:
 ```sh
 cd ~/puccini
 docker-compose up -d
 ```

-4]Check wither the images are created:
+  - Check wither the images are created:
 ```sh
 docker images -a
 ```

-5]verify all docker container should be in running state:
+  - verify all docker container should be in running state:
 ```sh
 docker ps -a
 ```